Jchael12/Jchael12/README.md

 **`Software Engineer`**

-I'm a Web Developer and Designer.
-I have been in love with coding and designing, it's rewarding to contribute to the tech industry.
-All upcoming coding projects are being developed from scratch.
+A Web Developer and Designer, I have a deep passion for coding and design.
+It's incredibly fulfilling to contribute to the tech industry, where creativity meets innovation.
+Currently, I'm focused on developing all upcoming coding projects from scratch, allowing me to bring fresh ideas and solutions to life.

 -------------------------------------------